Justin Cobb

 Justin Peter Cobb CVO is a British professor of orthopaedic surgery at Imperial College London, known for introducing medical robotics into orthopaedic surgery.
-He is a member of the Royal Medical Household and was royal orthopaedic surgeon to the Queen.
+He is a member of the Royal Medical Household and is royal orthopaedic surgeon to the King.
 He is on the staff at King Edward VII's Hospital (KEVII) and is civilian advisor in orthopaedics to the Royal Air Force (RAF).
 His research has also included themes relating to designing new devices such as for ceramic hip resurfacing, 3D printing in orthopaedics, and training in surgical skills.
 He is a director of the MSk laboratory based in the Sir Michael Uren Hub.

 Cobb was a demy at Magdalen College, Oxford, from where he graduated in 1982.
 He completed his early surgical training at St Thomas' Hospital, The Middlesex and the Royal National Orthopaedic Hospital (RNOH).
 In 1991 he was appointed consultant at The Middlesex and University College Hospital (UCH), and worked at the London Bone Tumour Unit, and in trauma and general orthopaedics.
 He is a recipient of the Hunterian Professorship, awarded for his work on surgery and osteosarcoma.
 Together with engineer Brian Davies from Imperial, he developed the world's first haptic based robotic assistant known as 'Acrobot', used to assist in knee surgery.

 In 1999 he operated on the wounded following the London nail bombings, and he treated the injured following the 2005 attacks in London.